 How does Clarke inform donors about the status of their endowed scholarship fund?

 Clarke University is committed to stewarding endowed scholarship gifts.
-Each year following the formal financial audit, the Advancement Office sends each scholarship donor an Endowed Scholarship Report indicating the endowed scholarship’s earnings.
-In addition, student scholarship recipients send thank you notes to donors.
+Each year following the formal financial audit, the Advancement Office sends scholarship donors an annual update on the scholarship and its recipient(s).